UCBLogo

 UCBLogo, also termed Berkeley Logo, is a programming language, a dialect of Logo, which derived from Lisp.
-It is a dialect of Logo intended to being a “minimum Logo standard.”
+It is a dialect of Logo intended to be a "minimum Logo standard".

 It has the best facilities for handling lists, files, input/output (I/O), and recursion.

 It can be used to teach most computer science concepts, as University of California, Berkeley lecturer Brian Harvey did in his Computer Science Logo Style trilogy.
 It is free and open-source software released under a GNU General Public License (GPL).

-Graphical user interface
+Design

+Logo was designed in spirit of low threshold and no ceiling, which enables easy entry by novices and yet meet the needs of high-powered users.
 UCBLogo has a rudimentary graphical user interface (GUI), so several projects exist that provide a better interface.
 MSWLogo and its successor FMSLogo, for Microsoft Windows, are commonly used in schools in the United Kingdom and Australia.

-Design
+For input/output (I/O), text may be written to the command window (output stream) using print and to the graphics window using label.